University of Kent at Athens

-Athens is the capital of Greece, one of the world's oldest cities and is widely referred to as the centre of Western civilization and the birthplace of democracy.
+Athens, the capital of Greece, one of the world's oldest cities, widely referred to as the centre of Western civilization and the birthplace of democracy.
 The city was a centre for the arts, learning and philosophy and the home of Plato and Aristotle.
 Modern Athens is central to economic, financial, industrial, political and cultural life in Greece.

 The MA in Heritage Management is designed to combine the worlds of business and archaeology to teach the skills required for the management of heritage sites across the world.
 The programme is taught through a unique collaboration between the University of Kent and Athens University of Economics and Business, capitalising on the specialist teaching, research and expertise of both partners.